Maelstrom8/Malignance/Documentation/MODDING AND PAWNS.md

 NOW - Here's the funny thing.
 You are not safe to use these mods if someone hiring your pawn also has the mod.
 To explain further on that, if I decided to uhh.. archive some of these mods that invalidate pawns in the list, and some of you decided to hire each others pawns.. guess what?
 It is a game of how long until someone else using the list finds your pawn and well.. they both get corrupted!
 TRUE MULTIPLAYER

 So again, if you want to use this mods and be safe, just set your pawn to private!
 This should cover everything but don't be afraid to ask questions.

+## YO I WANT TO LEARN ABOUT THE OPTIONAL MODS

+Not exactly the wrong documentation, but you want to go to